It was an early morning for us on Saturday, the day we have been waiting to celebrate for thirty days–the Park City Mountain Resort!

 When I reached the bottom, it was out to the Chevy Traverse for some Heated Seat action because my body was in pain!

-Unfortunately, it was forbidden to take pictures or video and after my failure to abide by the rules on the Alpine Slide, which resulted in injury, I obeyed, leaving this part of the post-photo-less.
+Unfortunately, it was forbidden to take pictures or video.
+After my failure to abide by the rules on the Alpine Slide, which resulted in injury, I obeyed, leaving this part of the post-photo-less.

-To finalize our day, Becky, Jake and I set out to break down our fear.
-Zac leads the way as he had experience and we rode the PayDay Ski Lift back to the top for the Zip Line.
+Becky, Jake, and I set out to break down our fear to finalize our day.
+Zac led the way as he had experience, and we rode the PayDay Ski Lift back to the top for the Zip Line.

 |Becky and Jake getting ready to ZIP!|

 Here Becky and Jake get settled into the straps.